 Trap #3 – Look for the Non-Psychoactive Stamp

 The first thing to look for when browsing an online CBD store is for the Non-Psychoactive seal of approval.
-CBD oil does not contain THC, or it contains extremely low levels.
-Also, by law, it is illegal to shop psychoactive substances.
+CBD oil typically does not contain THC, or it contains extremely low levels.
+Also, by law, it is illegal to shop psychoactive substances in many states.